jeremyraby/nickPowersTikTok/README.md

 > Some of this I've either read about over the years or have actually seen a TT from Nick about the individual topic.

 General thoughts: more "conservative" (based on Trump/Biden votes in 2020) states will have more liberal firearms laws than more "liberal" states but will have worse indicators regarding crime.

+- Do states with higher rates of firearm ownership have rates of violent crime?
+  - Read about data sources for relevant fields:
+    - size (sq mi)
+    - population
+    - firearm ownership
+    - violent crime per 100k